-In order to recognize formally the importance of faculty status for academic librarians, ACRL endorses these standards.
+In order to formally recognize the importance of faculty status for academic librarians and their contributions, ACRL endorses these standards.
 Institutions of higher education and their governing bodies are urged to adopt these standards.

 To implement these standards, ACRL shall:

 - publicize these standards to college and university administrators and governing bodies, academic libraries, library education programs, library organizations, and agencies that accredit institutions, and